hyunwoongko/nanoRLHF/nanorlhf/nanosets/docs/en/07_struct_array.en.md

     and applying the same `take` to `children` preserves row alignment.

 - **Good for sharing across languages/runtimes**
-  - A “field-wise arrays + metadata” shape fits well with Arrow-family formats, making it easier to share/exchange the same structure across different systems.
+  - A "field-wise arrays + metadata" shape fits well with Arrow-family formats, making it easier to share/exchange the same structure across different systems.

 ## 2. What is StructArray?